mariahnorell/website/content/courses/intro_pa/python/python.md

 Now that we have installed Anaconda and have Jupyter Notebook, we can begin coding!

-## Pandas Library
+## Pandas

-Pandas is a data analysis tool that makes it easy to work with large data sets and do basic, intermediate, and advanced level manipulations.
-It's a tool used widely by data analysts and data scientists to perform operations commonly done in Excel or SPSS.
+Pandas is a library within Python that makes data analysis with large data sets easy.
+It allows anyone to do basic, intermediate, and advanced level manipulations.
+It is widely used by data analysts and data scientists to perform operations commonly done in Excel, SPSS, or R. Pandas operates in a rows-to-columns fashion (2D data set) which is called a 'DataFrame'.

-## DataFrames

-Pandas operates in a rows-to-columns fashion (2D data set) which is called a 'DataFrame'.
 Think of a Google spreadsheet, SPSS file, or Excel workbook.

-## Creating a DataFrame in Pandas

-You can create one from scratch or you can read in a data file.
+You can create a DataFrame from scratch or you can read in a data file.
+Most commonly, this is shortened to `df` when writing code.
 We will begin with reading in Excel files to mimic real-world scenarios and use cases.

-### Importing Pandas

 Whenever you want to add a new library for your code, the `import` command will be used.
-Open a Jupyter Notebook file (.ipynb) and write the following command in a code cell:
+Open up a Jupyter Notebook file (.ipynb) and write the following command in a code cell:

 ```python
 import pandas